Musings On Coronavirus And Other Disasters…

 I work in a cold concrete hole in the ground.

 I hate it.

 But it pays the bills.
 And its only a few days a week, between my other jobs.
 So I try to suck it up.

 Then COVID-19 arrived.

-We were now ‘key workers.’
-We were being relied upon to ‘feed the nation’ in this unprecedented time of crisis.
+The powers that be christened us ‘key workers’ and informed us we were being relied upon to ‘feed the nation’ in this unprecedented time of crisis.

 Cut to me…